claudio4work/FreeIPA-backup-automation/README.md

 ```

 📝 **What happens during upgrade:**

 1. ✅ Automatic backup of current v1.0 installation
 2. ✅ Installation of new script with FULL/DATA support
 3. ✅ Configuration of new timers (DATA: Mon-Sat, FULL: Sun)
-4. ✅ Deactivation of old timer (daily)
+4. ✅ Deactivation of old daily timer
 5. ✅ Testing of new configuration
 6. ✅ Instant rollback possibility